DHTMLX/docs-spreadsheet/docs/api/spreadsheet_parse_method.md

     - `name` - (required) the sheet name
     - `id` - (required) the sheet id
     - `rows` - (optional) an array of height objects.
 If not specified, the rows will have a height of 32px.
     - `cols` - (optional) an array of width objects.
 If not specified, the columns will have a width of 120px.
+    - `merged` - (optional) an array of objects where each object defines a range of cells which need to be merged.
+Each object must include the following properties:
+        - `from` - an object which defines the position of the first cell from a range:
+            - `column` - the index of the column
+            - `row` - the index of the row
+        - `to` - an object which defines the position of the last cell from a range:
+            - `column` - the index of the column
+            - `row` - the index of the row
     - `data` - (required) an array of objects with data of the sheet.
 Each object has the following properties:
         - `cell` - (required) the id of a cell that is formed as "id of the column + id of the row", e.g. A1
         - `value` - (required) the value of a cell